AndreasG11/MAE224/Lab-3:-Boundary-Layers.md

 Why doesn't the measured velocity go to zero at the closest position to the wall at which you take a measurement?
 Hint: consider the size of the sensor you use to make the measurement.

+What explains the variability you see in the velocity measurements you take at a single point?
+Is it all due to errors in the measurement equipment?

 ## Extra Credit

 * The laminar boundary layer solution is self-similar (or has a similarity solution) which means that the flow “looks the same” at all lengths and times.
 This means we can express the velocity in terms of a single similarity variable ![](https://github.com/d008/MAE224/blob/master/equations/eta.png), which in this case is ![](https://github.com/d008/MAE224/blob/master/equations/lab3%204.png) .
 The similarity solution is then ![](https://github.com/d008/MAE224/blob/master/equations/lab3%205.png).
 Put your measurements in this form and plot u/U as a function of ![](https://github.com/d008/MAE224/blob/master/equations/eta.png), with all 3 data sets on the same plot.
 How well do your data sets collapse with each other?
 Do you expect them to collapse?